Master's thesis

 What to expect while undertaking and completing this aspect of the LL.M. program:

-• Procedures Students can undertake the master's thesis at any time during their LL.M. studies, but most students complete the written portion of the project in the last semester of their studies.
+- Procedures Students can undertake the master's thesis at any time during their LL.M. studies, but most students complete the written portion of the project in the last semester of their studies.
 Students formally commence the master's thesis by registering for LEX 8999, but progress on the project should begin much earlier.
-Students are encouraged to consult with the assistant dean of non-J.D. programs and the LL.M. faculty director early on in their studies.
+Students are encouraged to consult with their academic advisor and the LL.M. faculty director early on in their studies.
 Prior to registering for LEX 8999, students must submit a completed form LLM-8999 to the faculty director and then obtain the director's approval to undertake the proposed research under the supervision of a member of the Wayne State University faculty.